 To add a Dependency, click on + Add Dependencies in the upper right corner.
 Then select whether it is upstream or downstream and then select the service to add.

-To see the Install Dependencies pulled from the repository, click on the Install Dependencies tab.
+To see the Packages pulled from the repository, click on the Packages tab.

-To edit or delete a Service, you can select Edit under the Actions menu on the Service Detail page.
+To delete a Service, you can select Delete on the Service table Actions (...) or under the Actions menu on the Service Detail page.